 I stand here, five months into this journey, changing everyday.
 Who I was is not who I’ll ever be again.
 I struggle, daily, accepting this new norm.
 This new life and who I am now, I don’t recognize.
 How ironic.
 What was important months ago seems not so much anymore.
 I’d rather not talk about it day to day and I thoroughly enjoy listening to other’s problems.
 It just keeps some sort of normality in my life.

 My journey is a fight.
 A daily fight.
 I fight to kick this cancer out of my body, yes, but my biggest fight is to be here for my sons.
 They are my motivation to fight.
 To have hope.
 To keep moving forward on this journey that the Universe demanded I needed 5 months ago.

-**This was written four years ago this August.
+This was written in August 2018.
 I continue my fight and continue living my best life with my family and friends.
 My diagnosis was what I needed to take a good look in the mirror and make life changes I have always known I needed to make.
 I am always aware of my cancer, but am learning that my priority is helping others and myself be at peace and feel the love that is all around us.